This course is open for applications.

 Learning and Teaching

-The course is based on a mixed programme of theory and practice.
+This course is based on a mixed programme of theory and practice.
 This will be delivered through a combination of lectures, presentations, seminars, workshops, group work, supervision and placements.

 As well as contact hours on campus, you will be encouraged to undertake independent learning through essential reading, case study preparation, and assignment work.
 Consultancy projects and guest lectures from industry specialists give you invaluable insights into the professional environment.